khulnasoft/go.d.plugin/modules/windows/integrations/ms_sql_server.md

 #### Auto-Detection

-It detects Windows exporter instances running on localhost (requires using [Netdata MSI installer](https://github.com/netdata/msi-installer#instructions)).
+It detects Windows exporter instances running on localhost (requires using [Khulnasoft MSI installer](https://github.com/khulnasoft/msi-installer#instructions)).

-Using the Netdata MSI installer is recommended for testing purposes only.
-For production use, you need to install Netdata on a Linux host and configure it to collect metrics remotely.
+Using the Khulnasoft MSI installer is recommended for testing purposes only.
+For production use, you need to install Khulnasoft on a Linux host and configure it to collect metrics remotely.

 #### Limits